No products in the cart.

 Before his judicial appointment, Judge Matthewman was a very active trial attorney who handled both criminal and civil cases.
 He is AV rated by Martindale Hubbell and has been a member of The Florida Bar and a trial lawyer since 1983.
 He was a Florida Bar Board Certified criminal trial attorney.
 As a trial attorney, he handled numerous federal capital cases in various jurisdictions and tried many high profile, lengthy state and federal cases, some of which trials were covered on television programs such as Dateline and 48 Hours.

 He graduated from the University of Florida School of Law with Honors and was Research on the University of Florida Law Review.
 He began his career with Holland & Knight in Miami, Florida in 1983 and was also an associate and partner in litigation firms and a sole practitioner.
 Before becoming an attorney, he was a police officer in Miami, Florida.
-He was born in Coral Gables, Florida, has been married over 30 years and has four children.
 His hobbies include running, fishing, snorkeling and hiking.